menu

 Occupations and Workforce

-Lower Lake is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Lower Lake is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lower Lake is a town of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Lower Lake who work in maintenance occupations (25.26%), food service (18.89%), and personal care services (10.88%).

 Setting & Lifestyle